-au Central Bank of Bahrain Rulebook Volume 4: Rulebook Investment Business
+S Central Bank of Bahrain Volume 4: Central Bank of Bahrain Rulebook Investment Business

 HC-6.2 Establishment of Management Structure

 The Board must approve and review at least annually the investment firm licensee's management structure and responsibilities.

 The Board must appoint senior management whose authority must include management and operation of current activities of the investment firm licensee, reporting to and under the direction of the Board.
 The senior managers must include at a minimum: